-Students are assigned to 4 weeks of a general adult or pediatric surgery service and 3 weeks of a surgical subspecialty.
+Students are assigned to 4 weeks of a general adult or pediatric surgery service and 2 weeks each of two surgical subspecialties.
 Assignments to these rotations are determined by preference sheets sent into the Clerkship Coordinator before the clerkship begins.
-Students serve as junior members of our surgical teams with graded responsibility for patient care and the opportunity to assist and practice skills in the operating room.
-Students are responsible for doing the history and physical examination of patients assigned to them and work closely with the faculty and resident staff in determining necessary preoperative, intraoperative, and postoperative care.
-Students are assigned to small groups that meet weekly with a faculty mentor.
-During the clerkship, each student takes several nights of call on the Grady Trauma Service.
-A didactic lecture series is presented two mornings per week, which includes lectures on a variety of surgical topics, as well as lectures by Emory ethicists and radiologists on topics from those disciplines pertinent to surgery.
-Students also attend several skills labs that cover suturing, knot-tying, and advanced vascular access techniques.
-Students' grades are based on the clinical evaluations from their attendings and residents, scores on two oral examinations and the National Board of Medical Examiners Surgery Shelf exam given at the end of the rotation, and written patient summaries and patient logs.
+Students serve as junior members of the surgical teams with responsibility for patient care and the opportunity to assist and practice skills in the operating room.
+Students are responsible for doing the history and physical examination of patients assigned to them and work closely with the faculty and resident staff in determining necessary preoperative, intraoperative and postoperative care.
+Students are assigned to small groups that meet bi-weekly with a Faculty Mentor.
+They are also assigned individually to an M4 Peer Mentor who serves as a coach for oral exams and questions about all things surgery.
+M4 Peer Mentors also give an Orientation presentation, several of the lectures in the lecture series and serve as instructors in the suture labs.

+A comprehensive series of lectures are presented each week on a variety of surgical topics.
+Emory ethicists and radiologists incorporate topics from those disciplines pertinent to surgery.
+There are two suture labs that cover information about various techniques of suturing and knot-tying, and an advanced vascular access lab where students learn intraosseous and central venous catheter insertion on appropriate models and simulators.